 Our culture is not terribly good at looking at death or grief head on.
 It’s difficult and painful and frightening.
 As an agnostic, I don’t share Faber’s certainty that death is the end.
 And that’s fine, nothing in these works asks me to.
 They simply, somehow, express in words the almost unspeakable and indefinable experience of the world changing irrevocably.

-“The Sorrento Hotel Invites You To Help Conserve Water,” from Michel Faber’s Undying: A Love Story is © Canongate Books and is included here with permission.
+“The Sorrento Hotel Invites You To Help Conserve Water” is contained within Michel Faber’s Undying: A Love Story and is © Canongate Books.